JariRijnen/capstone_project/README.md

 |-----|-----|-----|-----|
 |12.89|	3.59|	2.34|	2.34|

 These two queries show that wildfires on average occur on hotter days, which makes sense, and that larger fires (higher fire size class) generally have a lower rain and snowfall in that state.
-Because weather data is averaged over all weather stations within a state, it is possible to register snowfall and a wildfire at the same at.
+Because this weather data is averaged over all weather stations within a state, it is possible to register snowfall and a wildfire at the same time.

 See [result_queries.ipynb](https://github.com/JariRijnen/capstone_project/blob/main/result_queries.ipynb) for more examples.